-PAYO supports regulation of EWA benefits.
+PAYO supports regulation of EWA benefits and offered comments to the Wisconsin legislature in support of S.B.
+579 because of section 203.05 protections.
 Payroll professionals have consistently stated that predatory practices should not be allowed.
 Requirements should include transparency for employers, payroll professionals, employees, and government agencies with plain language explanations of an EWA provider's process, how the provider complies with regulatory requirements, how payroll management will be impacted, all fees and costs associated with EWA benefits, and employee responsibilities.

 Usually, predatory practices refer to high-interest rates and penalties to repay loans, threats that an employee's credit rating will be lowered, and harassment by providers to pay the money back.
 In employer-integrated EWA, there is no interest and funds are reimbursed to the EWA provider on the employee's next payday.
 A true EWA benefit would not have carryover beyond the next pay period.
 EWA providers have no recourse if unable to recoup an EWA amount with the next payroll.
-The transparency requirements should include this information.
-Washington's law should also define EWA benefits and those products and programs that may be financial wellness tools and called EWA but are not.